nuuday/NDCiscoISE/README.md

 * Technology stack: This code is meant to be imported and used to help get, create, update, or delete data on the Cisco ISE API.
 It’s intended as a module you can use to import in your production, and it’s written entirely in Python and only tested using Python 3.11.2
 * Status: This is the first version released.

+**31-10-2023 Update:**
+After writing a program to a customer I decided to use my own program.
+In this project I found a lot of errors and bugs in the code I had made.
+Therefore I've changed a lot and added additional content and features.
+Here are a few mentions:
+1. Rewrote Req.py to better support the program.
+2. Better handling of async operations.
+3. Support for the swagger/Open API on Cisco ISE.
+4. Bulk operations now support XML payloads.

 ## Installation

 In order to install the module, follow the instructions below.
 The only dependency is: **aiohttp**